 - Require port tenants and users to act in an environmentally responsible manner.

-Click here to view Port of Newcastle's Environmental Policy.
+Click here to view Port of Newcastle's Environment and Sustainability Policy.

 Environmental Monitoring Results

 Port of Newcastle has a number of obligations within its Environment Protection Licences (EPL) and planning approvals to undertake environmental monitoring.

 Where required this monitoring data is published to the Port of Newcastle website and can be found below:

 Air quality is monitored by the NSW Environment Protection Authority (EPA) and data is available here.

 Given the comprehensive nature of the EPA air quality monitoring, in November 2016 the EPA issued a licence variation notice which negated the need for PON to undertake additional site specific monitoring and reporting.

 Click here to read about Port of Newcastle's environmental monitoring responsibilities under the Mayfield Concept Plan Approval.

 Maintenance Dredge Permit Long Term Monitoring and Management Plan 2012 to 2022

 For more information on Port of Newcastle's maintenance dredging activities click here